Remediation is Not a Barrier: Confusing Causation with Correlation

 An excellent example of developmental education in practice already exists.
 It is called the Accelerated Study in Associate Programs (ASAP), and it is housed at the City University of New York.
 They invest thousands of dollars per student per year, form a network of thoughtful support for at-risk students, more than double their graduation rates in three years, and still capitalize on a high return on investment.
 And they use traditional remediation courses at the beginning of the program.
 Clearly these courses are not holding students back.

-We need to realize that mislabeling an entire set of tiered, sequential courses as a barrier is not helpful.
-What we need to do instead is thoughtfully support citizens in search of a higher education instead of cutting their access and opportunity to college.
+Scholars, policymakers, and practitioners need to realize that mislabeling an entire set of tiered, sequential courses as a barrier is not helpful.
+What is required instead is to thoughtfully support citizens throughout their time in higher education instead of cutting their access and opportunity to college.

 Jaggars, S. S., & Stacey, G. W. (2014).
 What we know about developmental education outcomes.
-New York, NY: Columbia University, Teachers College, Community College Research Center.
-Retrieved from http://ccrc.tc.columbia.edu/media/k2/attachments/what-we-know-about-developmental-education-outcomes.pdf
+Community College Research Center, Teachers College, Columbia University. http://ccrc.tc.columbia.edu/media/k2/attachments/what-we-know-about-developmental-education-outcomes.pdf

 Zeidenberg, M., Jenkins, D., & Scott, M. A. (2012).
 Not just math and English: Courses that pose obstacles to community college completion (CCRC Working Paper No. 52).
-New York, NY: Columbia University, Teachers College, Community College Research Center.
-Retrieved from http://ccrc.tc.columbia.edu/media/k2/attachments/not-just-math-and-english.pdf
+Community College Research Center, Teachers College, Columbia University. http://ccrc.tc.columbia.edu/media/k2/attachments/not-just-math-and-english.pdf